-Following the public scoping period, the Navy reviewed comments and conducted over 170 additional meetings with various stakeholders and Indian Tribes to discuss potential action alternatives as well as alternatives to the Proposed Action.
-Many comments indicated the desire to have an alternative that would generally avoid restrictions on land uses (or that would involve fewer restrictions than originally envisioned by the Navy), or requested reconfigurations of the Bravo ranges to alleviate potential impacts on hunting, grazing, recreation, transportation, and other concerns.
+Following the public scoping period, the Navy reviewed comments and conducted over 170 additional meetings with various stakeholders and tribes to discuss potential alternatives to the Proposed Action.
+Many comments indicated the desire to have an alternative that would generally avoid restrictions on land uses (or that would involve fewer restrictions than originally envisioned by the Navy), or requested reconfigurations of the Bravo ranges to alleviate potential impacts to hunting, grazing, recreation, transportation, and other concerns.
 While not all of these suggestions met the purpose and need or the screening factors, the Navy has incorporated some of the suggestions into Alternatives 2 and 3 of this EIS.